swolfand/unreeld/README.md

 ## How to Work with the Source

 This app uses [The Movie Database](https://www.themoviedb.org/documentation/api) API to retrieve movies.
 You must provide your own API key in order to build the app.
-When you get it, just paste it to:
+When you get it, you will need to put it in the file called "unreeld.properties" the full location is:
     ```
-    app/build.gradle
+    app/unreeld.properties
     ```

 ## Screens